8a · National recognition

 Questions applicants ask about 8(a)

-How long does 8(a) certification last?
+How long does the 8(a) program last?

-Is 8(a) certification really free?
+Is 8(a) certification free?

-I'm woman-owned.
+I'm woman-owned and meet 8(a) requirements.
 Should I get 8(a) or WOSB?

 Next steps